 Strawberry Energy Balls

 I can’t think of a better energy bite to make for summer than these delicious strawberry energy balls.
-They are an easy no cook snack that the whole family can enjoy!
+They are an easy, no-cook snack that the whole family can enjoy!

-Some of the ingredients you will need to make these energy balls are in this picture below.
+Some of the ingredients you will need to make these energy balls are in the picture below.
 However, I have the full ingredients and recipe to print out towards the bottom of the page.

 This recipe only calls for a few simple ingredients and will make 7-10 energy balls.

 - ¼ cup peanut butter

 Start by lining your pan with wax paper and then set it aside.

 Place your dehydrated strawberries in a food processor and pulse them for about one minute.
 You can also use a ninja for this if you don't have a food processor.
 Once it’s chopped into small pieces, pour them into a large bowl.